 Do letters to the seller work?

-If you asked me this question 5 years ago you may would get a different answer.
-The problem is that this tactic has been tried and very rarely works any more.
-For the most part the seller’s will not even have a chance to read it if they have to deal with 10+ offers.
-The second disadvange of trying a letter to the seller is Covid.
+If you asked me this question 5 years ago you may get a different answer.
+The problem is that this tactic has been tried and very rarely works anymore.
+For the most part, the sellers will not even have a chance to read it if they have to deal with 10+ offers.
+The second disadvantage of trying a letter to the seller is Covid.
 Right now in-person offer presentations are no longer a thing and the only thing the buyer agent can do is to e-mail the offer to the listing agent along with reassurances that the buyer they represent has the financial capabilities to close the deal.
 Better than having the agent send their reassurances though is a firm offer with a large deposit and a solid offer price.